 Forward planning is essential when it comes to paying for Long Term Care, there are various financial options available and seeking specialist financial advice can enable people to move into the care home of their choice with confidence they can afford to remain there.

-Karen Rayner, Director of The Wealth Care Partnership, explains, 'It's widely recognised that the more people have access to the right advice as early in their care journey as possible, the less chance there is of them running out of funds.'
+Tim Anstee, of The Wealth Care Partnership, explains, 'It's widely recognised that the more people have access to the right advice as early in their care journey as possible, the less chance there is of them running out of funds.'

 Kevin Ellis adds, 'The Wealth Care Partnership provide the advice, help and support our residents and their families need to successfully plan for their Long Term Care funding requirements.
 We've found that our residents who make the right informed financial decisions and choices at the outset are less likely to run out of money.
 This is obviously good for our business and it's good for our residents’ well-being and peace of mind.'

 Trust and peace of mind assured - for you and your residents

 The expert team from The Wealth Care Partnership promises every client that they put their personal circumstances and objectives at the heart of their advice, and by explaining all the options available for funding Long Term Care.
 Residents can be sure they're receiving best advice and confidently select the most appropriate route for them.
 The Wealth Care Partnership believe in the importance of taking a holistic approach, considering the wider personal circumstances and objectives, not just the Long Term Care requirements.
 For example if passing on wealth is important, their Inheritance Tax service can be used alongside care fees planning.

 Kevin Ellis continues, 'The Wealth Care Partnership has been working with our residents for more than 10 years.
 That says a great deal about how much we – and our residents – trust the team and their advice.'